 With the addition of the innovative 250-foot suspension-bridge, a 190-foot prefabricated weathered steel bridge, and 416 feet of timber boardwalk, this project created new vistas along the river.

-By creating new vistas along the river, as well as an innovative suspension-bridge design and prefabricated weathered steel bridge, Benesch has provided this historical landmark the long-wanted connectivity of the trail system to areas that would have been otherwise inaccessible.
-This project has achieved the desired goal of providing alternative modes of transportation and serving recreational needs, while positively impacting the Augusta economy.
-The completion of this trail section provides direct access to the downtown area which boasts approximately half a million user days annually.
+The design team, led by Benesch, has not only provided the long-wanted trail connectivity, it has also achieved the goal of providing alternative modes of transportation and serving recreational needs, while positively impacting the Augusta economy.
+The completion of this trail section provides direct access to the downtown area which boasts approximately half a million annual users.